ggonnella/gfapy/manual/positional_fields.md

 whose string representation is a correctly formatted string).

-Depending on the validation level, more or less checks are done automatically (see validation chapter).
+Depending on the validation level, more or less checks are done automatically (see the Validation chapter).
 Not regarding which validation level is selected, the user can trigger a manual validation using the
 ```validate_field(fieldname)``` method for a single field, or using
 ```validate```, which does a full validation on the whole line, including all